DSAutomations/dockerhass-docs/DockerHASS-docs.md

 sudo pip install docker-compose
 ```
 # Volumes
-Let's briefly touch on some theory.
 Docker containers are ephemeral.
 In short, we can start up a container and do work with it, but when it's shut down any data contained within will be lost.
-We can gain persistence between sessions by
+We can gain persistence between sessions by mounting volumes which will link directories
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwMTc0MjY3NjEsMzE2NDc3MDAsLTE1ND
+eyJoaXN0b3J5IjpbLTUwMTc5NjkwOCwzMTY0NzcwMCwtMTU0OT
-k3MTY3NzRdfQ==
+cxNjc3NF19
 -->